stuffnting/11ty-notes/basic-build-process.md

 ### Process files without building

 The options for ignoring files listed above will ignore the file completley.
-As a result the files are ingnored by the build process, and excluded from collections.
+As a result the files are note built to the output folder, and are excluded from collections.

-To process the contents of a template file, without it being built to the output folder (by default `_site`), use:
+To process the contents of a template file, so that it is added to collections, without it being built to the output folder (by default `_site`), use:

 ```yaml
 ---